-The Group continues to focus on developing specialized medicines where its strengths lie so as to build up its brand in specific therapeutic areas.
-The major therapeutic areas of the Group include oncology medicines, hepatitis medicines, cardiocerebral vascular medicines, orthopedic medicines, respiratory system medicines, parenteral nutritious medicines and others.
+The Group continues to focus on developing specialized medicines where its strengths lie so as to build up its brand in specialist therapeutic areas.
+The major therapeutic areas of the Group include hepatitis medicines, oncology medicines, orthopedic medicines, anti-infectious medicines, respiratory system medicines and others.